sdelquin/pvpc/README.md

 ![REE](ree.svg)

-Regular rate _PVPC (Precio Voluntario para el Pequeño Consumir)_ (in spanish) is a way of fixing the electricity price.
+Regular rate _PVPC (Precio Voluntario para el Pequeño Consumidor)_ (in spanish) is a way of fixing the electricity price.
 It was designed and is regulated by Spanish Government.
 It only concerns to clients within _regulated electricity market_.

 This price es calculated **daily** by _Red Eléctrica de España (REE)_ (in spanish) in terms of hourly prices of market energy.
 Electricity price **can change hourly** according to the evolution of electric market.